ErisianArchitect/voxel_orientations/howto.md

 You really only need to implement `Up`, `Left`, and `Forward`.
 The other three can be extrapolated from the first three.
 I personally generated code for it, but you can also just retrieve `Up`, `Left`, and `Forward` and invert them.
 It's likely more optimized for you to generate the code for each.

 So anyway, the `Up` direction is the easiest since we already have the `Up` direction specified in the `Rotation` type.
-Therefore, you can extrapolate the `Down` direction from the `Up` directin and optionally generate optimized code for it.
+Therefore, you can extrapolate the `Down` direction from the `Up` direction and optionally generate optimized code for it.

 Next you'll want to implement the `Left` and `Right` directions.